light-bo/IOS/README.md

-collect some IOS good codes!
+collect some iOS good codes!